Facebook, Instagram down for thousands of users - Downdetector

-July 3 (Reuters) - Social media platforms Facebook (FB.O) and Instagram were down for thousands of users on Saturday, according to outage tracking website Downdetector.com.
+(Reuters) - Social media platforms Facebook and Instagram were down for thousands of users on Saturday, according to outage tracking website Downdetector.com.

 Users also reported issues with Facebook’s online messaging service Messenger.